SISO APP Searches in Lattices with Tanner Graphs: Soft-output reduced search in lattice TG

-A somewhat subtler point is that lattice partitioning revolves around an orthogonal sublattice $\Lambda'$ of $\Lambda$, and the quotient group $\Lambda/\Lambda'$; $|\Lambda/\Lambda'|$ is finite iff $\Lambda$ and $\Lambda'$ have the same dimensionality.
-The most straightforward way of obtaining $\Lambda'$ is by G-S orthogonalization of $\Lambda$'s generator matrix, whereby all orthogonal G-S directions intercept $\Lambda$ and the intersection naturally forms a sublattice of the same dimensionality as $\Lambda$; in all other cases the orthogonal sublattice will have to be obtained by some means other than G-S orthogonalization.
+A somewhat subtler point is that lattice partitioning revolves around an orthogonal sublattice $\Lambda^\prime$ of $\Lambda$, and the quotient group $\Lambda/\Lambda^\prime$; $|\Lambda/\Lambda^\prime|$ is finite iff $\Lambda$ and $\Lambda^\prime$ have equal dimensionalities.
+The most straightforward way of obtaining $\Lambda^\prime$ is by Gram-Schmidt (G-S) orthogonalization of $\Lambda$'s generator matrix, whereby all orthogonal G-S directions intercept $\Lambda$, and the intersection naturally forms a sublattice of the same dimensionality as $\Lambda$; alternatively, the orthogonal sublattice will have to be obtained by means other than G-S orthogonalization.